sijakret/lit-shared-state/samples/Gotchas.md

 Updating nested ```@state()```-annotated properties will trigger updates as you would expect.

+If you store Objects in your state, only the top-level reference will be watched by `lit-shared-state`- we do not patch the whole object to make it reactive.
-However, updating nested fields raw Objects will not result in a render unless you overwrite the properties which are immediate children of the ```@state()``` class properties (This behavior is the same as in `LitElement`).
+This means updating nested fields raw Objects will not result in a renders/observer invocations.
+This behavior is identical to properties in `LitElement`.

 ```ts